If you’re in a rush and having a bad hair day, it’s easy to throw on a headband or a hat to cover it up.

 If you wake up with greasy or oily hair, you should consider washing your pillowcases more often.
 At a minimum, everyone should wash their pillowcases at least once a week, along with their other bedding.

 However, if you’re prone to sweating, get a lot of acne, or wake up with greasy hair, it may be worth changing out your pillowcase several times a week and up to every day.
+Also, not all guys really care about acne.

 Especially for silk pillowcases, toss them in a garment bag and wash them on a gentle cycle.
 Cotton or jersey pillowcases are harder, so you can toss them in with the rest of the wash.